 Cause Remedy The battery is out of power.
 Replace the battery with new one.
 There is an obstacle between the remote control and the projector.
 Remove the obstacle.
 You are too far away from the projector.
 Stand within 7 meters (23 feet) of the projector.

-?
+(?)
 The password is incorrect

 Cause Remedy You do not remember the password.
-Please see "Entering the password recall Tod do not remember the password. procedure" on page 28 for details.
+Please see "Entering the password recall procedure" on page 31 for details.

 Specifications Projector specifications

 All specifications are subject to change without notice.